FastDigitalOceanDroplets/VestaCP/README.md

 - spamassassin
 - clamav

+What I aditionally do to a standard VestaCP installation is:
+- Make a swap partition os 1gb to some room for some things to work better.
+- Configure server Time Zone.
+- Configure server Locales
+- Fully Update the OS
+- Setup unattended-upgrades
+- Remove admin group
+- ...and after installation, run patches to your vesta version if available

 Minimal requirements

 A 5 dollars a month Digital Ocean Ubuntu 16.04 64bit server, 512 mb ram / 1 CPU, 20 GB SSD Disk, 1000 GB Transfer.